Understanding journal article processing charges (APCs): How much should you pay and why?

 In the OA model, the costs to academic authors are different because, often, no ‘sell back’ stage is available as articles are free to view and download once published.
 Authors are usually charged an article processing charge (APC) in the OA model and then usually paid personally at the institutional level, or from research grants (the industry-preferred model).
 As publishers do not make profit via subscription payments, publishing costs are therefore ‘front-loaded’ in this way.

-How much should I expect to pay for an APC?
+How much should you expect to pay for an APC?

-OA advocates have long argued that these costs are too high, as the current average charge industry-wide is around €1,500 per article.
+OA advocates have long argued that APCs are too high, as the current average charge industry-wide is around €1,500 per article.
 Many academics, however, often end up paying much more.

 Drilling down, when institutional expenditure is compared against total publication output within countries to gain a ‘price per article’, it’s clear that the ‘big five’ do charge significantly more than other publishers on average: €2,050 an article compared to the €1,500 industry average.